 Today we take a trip on a special bus to Puno that will allow us to appreciate the nearby valleys wonderful landscapes.
 The journey includes a stop at La Raya pass (4,300 meters above sea level), natural boundary between Cusco and Puno, from where we can take photos of the snow-capped Andes Mountains.
 We will also a stop at the ruins in Raqchi, known as Temple of the God Wiracocha, and Andahuaylillas village, to visit a beautiful church from the 17th century with an impressive organ decorated with angels and cherubs.

-Overnight: Casa Andina Private Collection Hotel, Puno (2 nights) (B)
+Overnight: Casa Andina Premium Hotel, Puno (2 nights) (B)

 Day 18: Puno/Lake Titicaca/Taquile/Puno (Boat)

 Today we explore Lake Titicaca by boat.
 First we will visit the man-made islands of the Uros people, also known as People of the Lake.
 Each island is built out of layers of reed and is unique.
 We then head to Taquile Island, where the local community maintains their traditions, customs and colorful clothing.
 The islanders are skilled craftspeople and express in each piece astonishing techniques developed by their ancestors for centuries.
 (B)